KenKundert/inform/README.rst

 output = *True*:
    Send to the output stream.
-May be a boolean or a function that accepts the Inform object as an argument and returns a boolean. terminate = *False*:
+May be a boolean or a function that accepts the Inform object as an argument and returns a boolean. notify = *False*:
+   Send message to the notifier.
+The notifier will display the message that appears temporarily in a bubble at the top of the screen.
+May be a boolean or a function that accepts the informer as an argument and returns a boolean. terminate = *False*:
    Terminate the program, exit status is the value of the terminate unless *terminate* is *True*, in which case 1 is returned if an error occurred and